AssetMantle/documentation/markdowns/Creators_doc_Terms_APIList.md

 <hr>

 ### transaction / order
-<p> APIs pertaining to manipulating the 'order', a DID based entity used to represent orders created to perform a transfer of value between 'identities' and 'assets'. </p>
+<p> APIs pertaining to manipulating the 'order', a DID based entity used to represent orders created to perform a transfer of value between splites of 'assets' or 'wrapped coins'. </p>

 #### <ins>defineOrder.define</ins>
 <p>used to define a schema for an order type.
 Defines a message and initiates the transaction. </p>